A Powerful Story

 Find out more about our writing coaches here.

 The Novelry is home to novelists worldwide and you’ll have regular access to exciting online events with publishing professionals, literary agents and authors, and join live writing classes and workshops with our writing coaches.
 As a member, you’ll enjoy the support of our thriving online community, interaction with fellow authors and professional and peer feedback from the team and from writers like you.
 Join us as a member to qualify for feedback on your writing with paid sessions with a professional publishing editor for their own opinion and insight.
 Unlike other advanced writing courses, we go beyond academic writing to connect students to leading literary agencies worldwide to help you get published.
 In our weekly classes for members, we can bring you up-to-date advice and pointers to ensure you’re on the right track for the current publishing market.

-We offer a dedicated private VIP group for those on The Advanced Writing Course with invitation-only monthly online classes with the Course Director.
+We offer a dedicated private VIP group for those on The Advanced Writing Course.

 Sign up and start writing your best book today.